WayScience/IDR_stream/README.md

 ![Stream Design](images/Stream_Design.png "Stream Design")

-The stream setup functions as follows:
+The stream is set up as follows:

 1) Create the temporary final data directories (if they don't already exist).
 A Deep Profiler (DP) project folder is also created in the temporary directory.